alexissyi/61040-portfolio/assignments/assignment2.md

    **state**

    a set of Questions with

-   a string QuestionText
+   &nbsp; a string QuestionText

-   a set of Responses
+   &nbsp; a set of Responses

    a set of Responses with
-   a User
+   &nbsp; a User
-   a string ResponseText
+   &nbsp; a string ResponseText

    a time Deadline